brianfeucht/esphome-balboa-spa/README.md

 There are a ton of these implementations on Github.
 None of the ones I could find implemented the external component pattern as prescribed by EspHome.
 So I create this one.

-Climate, sensors, and switches are all optional.
+Climate, binary sensors, sensors, and switches are all optional.
 So you only need to import what you want with your implementation.

 TODO:
-There is still a bit of clean up and tweaking to be done.
-I often see sensor values jump around, often to invalid state.
-I suspect this is either due to the polling frequency or uart config.
+I am seeing a ton of CRC errors when reading data on my spa.
+This might be invalid UART config (baud, buffer, etc).
 Or it might just be due to the noisy nature of running next two heaters and pumps.

 ```
 esphome: